-While Jaguar's stable is still full of luxury sedans and larger two-door grand touring convertibles and coupes, make no mistake: the Jaguar F-Type is a real-deal sports car.
+While Jaguar's stable is still full of luxury sedans and larger two-door grand touring convertibles and coupes, make no mistake: The Jaguar F-Type is a real-deal sports car.

 Current Jaguar F-Type Specs

 The entry-level F-Type comes standard with 18-inch wheels, xenon headlights, leather and faux-suede upholstery, a navigation system and a 10-speaker sound system.
-The midrange S model adds a more powerful version of the base model's V6 with an active exhaust system, 19-inch wheels, an adaptive suspension system, a limited-slip differential, keyless ignition and entry and steering-wheel-mounted shift paddles.
+The midrange S model adds a more powerful version of the base model's V6, an active exhaust system, 19-inch wheels, an adaptive suspension system, a limited-slip differential, keyless ignition and entry and steering-wheel-mounted shift paddles.

-To climb behind the steering wheel, simply touch the appropriate spot on the F-Type's bodywork and hidden door handles pop out to greet you.
+To get into the cockpit, simply touch the appropriate spot on the F-Type's bodywork and hidden door handles pop out to greet you.
 While the interior is as handsome as the car's muscular exterior, the cabin is trimmed in understated aluminum instead of the genuine wood found in other Jaguar models.
 Materials and craftsmanship are top-notch, and there are neat touches like the air vents that pop up out of the center of the dash only when needed.
 There's a large centrally mounted touchscreen for the audio and navigation systems, and straightforward knobs and switches for the climate controls.
 Although the Jaguar F-Type is a two-seater, the cockpit offers a good amount of room, with a low-slung seating position that's enhanced by the optional sport seats.

+On the road, the Jaguar F-Type has impressed us with its excellent handling, especially on models equipped with the adaptive suspension.
+The ride quality is on the firm side, but not so much that it's likely to put off most sports car buyers.
 While hard-core driving enthusiasts will decry the lack of a manual transmission, the eight-speed automatic offers quick shifts.
-Acceleration is brisk, too, with quick throttle response that delivers you to 60 mph in an estimated 5.1 seconds in the base model down to 4.2 seconds in the F-Type V8 S. An active exhaust system on upper trims opens up under hard acceleration, creating a ripping exhaust note that makes driving the car hard just that much more fun.
+Acceleration is brisk, too, with quick throttle response that rockets you to 60 mph in short order.
+Jaguar estimates that even the base F-Type convertible will hit 60 in 5.1 seconds, while the V8 S in Edmunds' own testing did it in 3.9.
+The uproarious F-Type R coupe should be quicker still.
+An active exhaust system on upper trims opens up under hard acceleration, creating a ripping exhaust note that makes driving the car hard just that much more fun.